simonmichael/hledger/hledger/hledger.m4.md

 2023-01-01,Acme, Inc.,  1,000
 ```

+### Combining matchers

 When an if block has multiple matchers, they are combined as follows:

 - By default they are OR'd (any one of them can match)
-- When a matcher is preceded by ampersand (`&`) it will be AND'ed with the previous matcher (both of them must match).
+- When a matcher is preceded by ampersand (`&`) it will be AND'ed with the previous matcher (both of them must match)

-When a matcher is preceded by an exclamation mark (!), the matcher will be negated, ie it will exclude CSV records that match.
+- When a matcher is preceded by an exclamation mark (`!`), the matcher is negated (it may not match).

+[Currently](https://github.com/simonmichael/hledger/pull/2088#issuecomment-1844200398) there is a limitation:
+you can't use both `&` and `!` on the same line (you can't AND a negated matcher).

 ### Match groups